South Congregational Church (New Britain, Connecticut)

-The South Congregational Church is a historic church at 90 Main Street in New Britain, Connecticut.
+The South Congregational - First Baptist Church or "South Church" is a historic church at 90 Main Street in New Britain, Connecticut.
 It is a large brownstone Gothic Revival structure, located at a central intersection in the city's heart.
-The church was built in 1865, with the parish house added in 1889.
-Both were designed by the noted Boston architect George F. Meacham.
-The congregation was established in 1842, and was merged with First Baptist Church in 1974.
 The building was listed on the National Register of Historic Places in 1990.
+The congregation was established in 1842, and was merged with First Baptist Church of New Britain in 1974.

-Architecture and history
+Architecture

-The South Congregational Church occupies a prominent position in downtown New Britain, occupying a triangular parcel bounded on the west by Arch Street and Main Street on the east.
+South Church occupies a prominent position in downtown New Britain, occupying a triangular parcel bounded on the west by Arch Street and Main Street on the east.
 It is a long rectangular structure, built out of brownstone, with a tower at the northwest corner and the parish house attached at the southeast corner.
 It is covered by a steep gabled roof, with a band of clerestory windows between the central main roof and that over the side aisles.
 The walls have Gothic buttressing, and windows are generally lancet-arched in the Gothic style.
 The tower has three stages and is 170 ft in height, with a belfry that has Gothic arched louvers, and clockfaces set in gable dormers at the base of the steeple.
 The attached parish house, built four years after the church, also exhibits Gothic features.

-The South Church congregation was founded in 1842 and grew rapidly as the city's industrial base expanded.
 This church was built in 1865 to a design by Boston architect George F. Meacham, who was already known for his institutional designs.
 The parish house was added in 1889, also designed by Meacham.

+History of South Congregational Church

+The South Church congregation was founded in 1842 and grew rapidly as the city's industrial base expanded.
 The church was a mainstay and welcoming influence to the city's immigrant communities, providing outreach services to a variety of ethnicities.
-The congregation merged with a Baptist congregation in 1974.